dpeana/bennet/README.md

 # Bennet PDF Manager

-Bennet is a desktop PDF manager built with PyQt6 and [pypdf](https://pypi.org/project/pypdf/).
+Inspired by the sacred knowledge trove of Mr.Bennet's library from Jane Austin's _Pride and Prejudice_, Bennet is a desktop PDF manager built with PyQt6 and [pypdf](https://pypi.org/project/pypdf/).
 It scans a chosen "home" directory for PDF files, indexes them, and lets you quickly search, preview, and edit their metadata.

 ## Features